 Important realization 2: And this is where the essence of an academic lies.
 An academic is devoted to the pursuit of knowledge.
 That is his/her real goal.
 And that is also the means through which he/she most meaningfully contributes to the world.
 It is for the world to grow up and be mature enough to realize how valuable this is.

 To understand where things have gone wrong in our country from the viewpoint of knowledge discovery, consider this: Pretty much any book dealing with any field of science and technology (I don't know enough about other fields to comment on them) that you pick up today contains knowledge that has by and large been discovered outside our country.
 Our input, either in terms of modern knowledge or aspects of traditional knowledge that may still be relevant and worthwhile, is pretty much non existent.
 One of the reasons this has happened is we have misunderstood the academic's role at a very fundamental level.
 We have turned things upside down.
 Our (mis)understanding is that professors are meant to primarily be in classrooms i.e. they are teachers first then anything else.
 What this translates to is professors (at least in science and technology) in our country being required to simply assimilate knowledge discovered elsewhere and spend hours and hours in the classroom to pass it on to the next generation.
 Then comes all this noise about how professors should be solving problems that in fact our bachelors and masters degree holders should be.
-At the end of it all, while I do have tremendous respect for the contribution made in terms of teaching generations of students, this is how much value addition happens in terms of knowledge discovery: Zero.
+At the end of it all, this is how much value addition happens in terms of knowledge discovery: Zero.

 If we don't correct our understanding now, we will still be in the same boat fifty years from today.
 We will still be reading books that contain knowledge discovered by other people elsewhere.
 Neither would we have made a significant contribution to the global knowledge community in modern knowledge nor would we have been able to revive those aspects of our traditional knowledge that may still be relevant and worthwhile but can get lost in obscurity due to not being studied systematically.
 And if we don't consolidate our identity in the field of knowledge, we are going to stay behind overall.
 We will always be the world's backyard.
 Many may come and "Make in India" but we will never really reach the level where we "Create in India" and capture the world's imagination.
 You can be absolutely assured of this.